 Take proper safety precautions if you are using a ladder to hang your lights.
 Make sure to place your ladder in a stable location and that the area isn’t wet or slippery.
 You should also have someone there to the base of the ladder and hand you decorations as needed.
 It would be a good idea to take some time to research safety tips this holiday season.

 Fastening large inflatable decorations to your roof can be dangerous for shingled roofs.
 If these decorations catch a strong wind, they can be lifted and carried away in the storm, taking the individual shingles they were fastened to with them.
 We recommend placing larger inflatable decorations like snowmen or reindeer on your porch or in your front yard.
 This way your home can achieve a festive look without compromising the integrity of your roof.

 Cenvar Roofing Can Help With Your Winter Roofing Needs

-Whether it’s water intrusion from previous nail holes, or footstep-related shingle damage, if you are in need of roof repairs during this Christmas season, Cenvar Roofing would love to assist you.
+If you have water coming in from previous nail holes or shingle damage from walking on your roof, or if you are in need of roof repairs during this Christmas season, Cenvar Roofing would love to assist you.
 Our team has years of experience solving roofing problems of all kinds.
 Schedule your free estimate today, and we will be in touch shortly.